Intersection non-emptiness problem

 The intersection non-emptiness problem, also known as finite automaton intersection problem or the non-emptiness of intersection problem, is a PSPACE-complete decision problem from the field of automata theory.
+The problem asks if a list of deterministic finite automata has nonempty intersection.

 Definitions

-A non-emptiness decision problem is defined as follows.
-Given an automaton as input, the goal is to determine whether or not the automaton's language is non-empty.
-In other words, the goal is to determine if there exists a string that is accepted by the automaton.
+A non-emptiness decision problem is defined (for a particular type of automaton) as follows: given an automaton as input, the goal is to determine whether or not the automaton's language is non-empty, i.e., if there exists a string that is accepted by the automaton.
 Non-emptiness problems have been studied in the field of automata theory for many years.
 Several common non-emptiness problems have been shown to be complete for complexity classes ranging from Deterministic Logspace up to PSPACE.

-The intersection non-emptiness decision problem is concerned with whether the intersection of given languages is non-empty.
-In particular, the intersection non-emptiness problem is defined as follows.
-Given a list of deterministic finite automata as input, the goal is to determine whether or not their associated regular languages have a non-empty intersection.
-In other, the goal is to determine if there exists a string that is accepted by all of the automata in the list.
+The intersection non-emptiness decision problem is similar, but defined on a list of automata, instead of just one.
+In particular, for the purposes of this article: given a list of deterministic finite automata as input, determine whether or not their associated regular languages have a non-empty intersection; i.e., determine if there exists a string that is accepted by every automaton in the list.

 Algorithm

-There is a common exponential time algorithm that solves the intersection non-emptiness problem based on the Cartesian product construction introduced by Michael O. Rabin and Dana Scott.
-The idea is that all of the automata together form a product automaton such that a string is accepted by all of the automata if and only if it is accepted by the product automaton.
-Therefore, a breadth-first search (or depth-first search) within the product automaton's state diagram will determine whether there exists a path from the product start state to one of the product final states.
-Whether or not such a path exists is equivalent to determining if any string is accepted by all of the automata in the list.
+There is an exponential time algorithm that solves the intersection non-emptiness problem based on the Cartesian product construction introduced by Michael O. Rabin and Dana Scott.
+The idea is that all of the automata together form a "product automaton" whose states consist of tuples of states in the list of automata; a string is accepted by the product automaton if and only if it is accepted by every automaton in the list.
+Therefore, a breadth-first search (or depth-first search) within the product automaton's state space will determine whether there exists a path from the product start state to one of the product final states.
+Whether or not such a path exists is equivalent to determining if any string is accepted by every automaton in the list.

-Note: The product automaton does not need to be fully constructed.
-The automata together provide sufficient information so that transitions can be determined as needed.
+For this construction, the product automaton does not need to be explicitly constructed; the automata provide sufficient information so that transitions can be determined as needed.

 Hardness

-The intersection non-emptiness problem was shown to be PSPACE-complete in a work by Dexter Kozen in 1977.
-Since then, many additional hardness results have been shown.
-Yet, it is still an open problem to determine whether any faster algorithms exist.
+The intersection non-emptiness problem was shown to be PSPACE-complete by Dexter Kozen in 1977.
+It is an open problem whether any faster algorithms exist.